spwhitton/consfigurator/doc/properties.rst

 Determine whether or not the property is already applied to the host and return a generalised boolean indicating such.
 Whether or not the ``:apply`` and ``:unapply`` subroutines get called depends on this return value.
-If absent, it is always assumed the property is applied, i.e., an attempt to apply the property will always be made.
+If absent, it is always assumed the property is unapplied, i.e., an attempt to apply the property will always be made.

 ``:apply`` and ``:unapply`` subroutines